 - 12% pursued Humanities

-These fields align well with the interests of many Indian applicants, particularly in STEM and business programs.
+These fields align closely with the interests of Indian applicants, particularly in STEM and business programmes.

 Harvard University Visa Documents Required

-Students who wish to study at Harvard University must submit the mandatory documents mentioned below for a US Student Visa:
+Students who wish to study at Harvard University must submit the mandatory documents listed below for a US Student Visa.
+Ensure all documents are ready well before the visa appointment date.

 - A valid passport with a validity date of at least six months beyond your period of stay